salahkh98/salahkh98/README.md

 ## 🚀 About Me

-I'm a Backend Web / Python Developer and Digital Marketing Engineer based in Cyberjaya, Selangor, Malaysia, with over 3 years of experience specializing in Django and FastAPI.
+I'm a Backend Web / Python Developer and Digital Marketing Engineer, with over 3 years of experience specializing in Django and FastAPI.
 Currently, I'm expanding my skills to include Flask for Python development while also exploring cloud ecosystems and microservices architectures.

 - 📍 Location: Ramallah, west-bank, Palestine
-- 📞 Phone: +972569654969
 - 📧 Email: [salahyaseen484@gmail.com](mailto:salahyaseen484@gmail.com)

 ## 🛠️ My Skills